django-import-export/django-import-export/docs/advanced_usage.rst

 If both ``fields`` and ``exclude`` are declared, the ``fields`` declaration takes precedence, and ``exclude`` is ignored.

+In cases where a :ref:`custom column name<field_declaration>` is used, declare the name of the model attribute in the ``fields`` list., not the column alias.

 .. _field_ordering:

 Field ordering